top of page

 How to get to Hobbiton in Matamata from Auckland, "There and Back Again" Itinerary Map, and a perfect North Island Road Trip, especially if you're a Lord of the Ring fan.

-Here you can experience the laid-back, philosophic and lovely Hobbit Life up close.
-Relive some favorite iconic scenes from Lord of the Rings with the Party Tree, the Green Dragon Inn, and famous Hobbit Houses or "Hobbit Holes" (or "smial" as they are called by Hobbits), like Bilbo Baggins "Bag End" at the end of "Bagshot Row".
+At Hobbiton, you can step into the whimsical, peaceful world of the Hobbits.
+Relive some of the most iconic scenes from The Lord of the Rings series as you wander through the Party Tree, visit the Green Dragon Inn, and explore the famous Hobbit Houses or “Hobbit Holes” (or “smials,” as Hobbits call them), including Bilbo Baggins' iconic “Bag End” at the end of Bagshot Row.

 Photo from a pond at Hobbiton, Lord of the Rings Movieset in Matamata, North Island in New Zealand.
 Read more about Hobbits, Hobbiton and JRR Tolkien inour New Zealand Travel Guide.